Jakarta International College: Monash College Diploma program

 Monash College is designed for students who wish to focus their year 12 studies in areas related to their future degree.
 Upon completion of Monash College, student can gain direct entry into the second year of Monash University.

 There are two Monash College Diploma courses available in JIC - Business and Arts (Humanities) – each comprises 16 compulsory and two elective units.
 Student intakes are in February, June and October each year.

 Monash University Foundation Year Program (MUFY)

 MUFY program provides a 10 months academic program.
 The program helps students to prepare for university study upon completion, students can choose any courses and gain direct entry into the first year of Monash University or other universities of their choice.
 Each year, student intakes are in January and July.

-Monash English Bridging Program (MEB)

-The Monash English Bridging Program is designed for students with a conditional offer (English language proficiency) for Monash College Diploma Program.
-Students receive a Package Offer (MEB and Monash College) if they satisfy Monash College's academic requirement but fall short of the English language requirement (where the student fails to achieve the minimum required score in IELTS or TOEFL test).
-The program lasts for 15 weeks and successful completion of MEB allows direct admission into Monash College with no need to re-sit an IELTS or TOEFL test.

-Classes in MEB prepares student for university studies by developing their skills in reading, writing, speaking and listening, note taking and research that students will be undertaking within their Monash course.
-Each year, student intakes are in June and October.

 Pathway to American Degree Program

 This program enables students to complete up to two years of American Universities studies in JIC and subsequently transfer all credits to Western Michigan University in America to complete the final two years of the undergraduate program.
 Alternatively, students can choose to transfer their credits to other American universities of their choice.
 Each year, student intakes are February, June and October.